DaniAbdulm/react-medical-form-encryption/README.md

 # CipherMD - Encrypted Patient Data Management

-CipherMD is a secure web application designed to manage patient data efficiently.
-It ensures that sensitive patient information is protected through encryption and offers a user-friendly interface for healthcare professionals.
+CipherMD is a secure web application built with React and Firebase, designed to manage patient data efficiently and securely.
+The app ensures that sensitive patient information is encrypted both at rest and in transit, providing a comprehensive and user-friendly dashboard for healthcare professionals.
+Key features include user authentication, data encryption, CRUD operations, and a searchable patient list.

 ## Table of Contents
 - Features